elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 ## Extensibility

-By building on top of a small core, most of the constructs in the language can be replaced and extended by developers as required.
+By building on top of a small core, most of the constructs in the language can be replaced and extended as required by developers to target specific domains.
 However, there is a particular domain that Elixir is inherently good at, which is building concurrent, distributed applications, thanks to OTP and the Erlang VM.

 Elixir complements this domain by providing a standard library with: